 In the 1840s, Brown joined the abolitionist movement, attending conventions, working on committees, and giving speeches.
 In 1847 he was hired by the Massachusetts Anti-Slavery Society as a public speaker and moved to Boston.
 That same year he published his “Narrative of William W. Brown, a Fugitive Slave,” which was widely read and revered.

 Due to the threat of the Fugitive Slave Act of 1850, he went to England for five years.
 After the end of the Civil War, Brown continued to write, publishing three volumes on Black history, a novel, travelogues, a play, and a collection of abolitionist songs.
-Before Brown passed away in 1884, he was regarded as the foremost Black writer in the U.S. He also became a physician.
+Before Brown passed away in 1884, he was regarded as the foremost Black writer in the United States.
+He also became a physician.

 Learn more at the State Historical Society of Missouri.

 On Feb.
 10, 1780, Paul Cuffee and others petitioned the Massachusetts government either to give African and Native Americans the right to vote or to stop taxing them.
 The petition was denied, but the case helped pave the way for the 1783 Massachusetts Constitution, which gave equal rights and privileges to all (male) citizens of the state.

 Here is an excerpt from the transcript of the petition submitted to the Mass. legislature: